 - Include 'In Flight Adjustable Prop' and 'Retractable Undercarriage' Endorsements: Get three endorsements for the price of one!
 Our students have the option to conduct their Navigation training in our TL 2000 Sting RG Turbo aircraft.
 The Sting S3 is a high performance aircraft equipped with a Constant Speed Propeller and Retractable Undercarriage so you will therefore gain these endorsements in addition to the Navigation endorsement (available from Gympie Airfield only).
 Note: all endorsement training is 'competency based' so costs are estimates based on average learning rates

 Typical cost: $5,000 – $6,000 (+ $950 optional for Phase Four)

-Our Navigation course utilises simple yet very effective and proven military navigation techniques taught to our CFI, Colin Appleton, many years ago by his instructor Wing CDR Noel Kruse (retired), which will make you a very competent cross country pilot.
+Our Navigation course utilises simple yet very effective and proven military navigation techniques taught to our CFI, Colin Appleton, many years ago by his instructor Wing CDR Noel Kruse (retired).
+We will make you a very competent cross country pilot.
 With an RPL and navigation endorsement you will be able to navigate, in visual flight conditions, anywhere around Australia with confidence allowing you and your passengers to explore the amazing places and sights our beautiful country has to offer.

 Our course is divided into three phases which includes a minimum of 5 dual and 2 solo cross country navigation exercises of approx 2.5 to 3 hours each, and a flight test.
 There is an optional fourth phase which adds navigation into and through controlled airspace (Class D and Class C).
 This is not a requirement of the RPC Navigation endorsement and this option does NOT permit RPC holders to fly as 'pilot in command' in controlled airspace.
-It is an option for those wishing to convert later to an RPL and to meet the requirements for the RPL navigation endorsement without further navigation training in a GA aircraft.
+It is an option for those wishing to convert later to an RPL and to meet the requirements for the RPL navigation endorsement with minimal additional navigation training in a GA aircraft.
 You can discuss this option in detail with your instructor.